 How many badges will YOU earn before fifth grade?
 Don’t miss our linked features with tips for visiting national parks with kids below!

 Click here for more information about the Every Kid in a Park pass and to get your own pass today.
-And for tips and inspiration in planning your family’s National Park vacation, don’t miss these helpful guides.
+And for tips and inspiration in planning your family’s National Park vacation, don’t miss these helpful guides that follow below!

 You might also like these National Park features: